 If you are looking for the safest place to buy discounted multi-day Disney World tickets, we highly recommend Orlando Vacation.
-Readers of this site can get an exclusive discount by using the Coupon Code: Ziggy2022 at checkout.
-That will save you even more money which is always welcome!
+They will often save you the most money on your tickets which is always welcome!

-The various ticket discounts offered by Disney and third-party sellers are changing so we’ll keep this post updated with the latest info and any changes in 2023 and beyond.
+The various ticket discounts offered by Disney and third-party sellers are changing so we’ll keep this post updated with the latest info and any changes in 2024.
 If we left something out and you have some additional questions we didn’t cover, drop them in the comments section and we’ll add the answers to the article as soon as we can.